4ms/metamodule-plugin-sdk/docs/element-groups.md

 for curious minds only and is only tangentially relevant.

 Brands built into the firmware read the same `groups` key from their `firmware/assets/<brand>/plugin-mm.json`.
-Enumerator names work there: the firmware build resolves them against its own debug info, the same way the SDK resolves them for a plugin.
+Enum names work there: the firmware build resolves them against its own debug info, the same way the SDK resolves them for a plugin.
 Names and typed indices work as usual.